cauabernardino/Data-Science-By-John-Hopkins/01 - Data Scientist Tools/Lesson 05.md

 - Explore how different variables might be related (but do not confirm that relationship as causative)
 - ==Correlation does not imply causation==
 - Useful for discovering new connections
-- Help to formulate hypotheses and drive th
+- Help to formulate hypotheses and drive the design of future studies and data collections

+## Inferential analysis

+The goal is to use

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NDU1MzQ4MzJdfQ==
+eyJoaXN0b3J5IjpbMTU4NTQ4ODk5MV19
 -->